This might be too lolicon for some, but you can’t help but be impressed by SHAFT’s handiwork. This was the last time SHAFT would animate for nudity.

 It is surprisingly common to see a non-ecchi manga contain softcore porn levels of nudity or sex.
-For reasons I can only speculate, the “culture” of manga seems much more accepting of intrusive eroticism, even in stories that are serious and often times quite good.
+Really since the dawn of the genre, manga has been accepting of intrusive eroticism, even in stories that are serious and often times quite good.

 What is less common is to see these steamy manga scenes survive the jump to anime adaptation.
 Every once in a while you’ll see a faithful effort where the nudity is kept in for a serious, non-ecchi anime.
 Shows like Sankarea , Zetman , or Kimi no Iru Machi .